Six documents for SC 485 Temporary Graduate Visa | MJLegal

 English language proficiency is a critical aspect of the Subclass 485 visa application.
 You can demonstrate your English skills by providing an acceptable English language test score such as IELTS, PTE, TOEFL.

-In order to be eligible for the subclass 485 visa, you must have an Overall IELTS score of 6 or an overall score of 50 in the PTE exam.
+In order to be eligible for the subclass 485 visa, you must have an Overall IELTS score of 6.5 with a minimum of 5.5 in each band or an equivalent English proficiency test scores.

 You must also ensure that your English test was undertaken in the 3 years prior to lodging your SC 485 visa application.